• 1-3 Days Delivery

 Waterproofing A Basement - How to Comply With BS8102

-Basement conversions are becoming increasing popular.
-In urban areas like London where space is at a premium, these conversions and in turn basement waterproofing services are much in demand.
 Completed correctly, basement conversions are a great option for creating desirable space in homes.
-Technology has also advanced with damp proofing and waterproofing products now available to ensure basements stay dry and you achieve the environment your client desires.
+Technology has also advanced with damp proofing and basement waterproofing products now available to ensure basements stay dry and you achieve the environment your client desires.

-At Permagard we like to avoid jargon wherever possible and that is why we have simplified the BS8102 design document so that you can follow the vitally important considerations it outlines.
+At Permagard, we like to avoid jargon wherever possible and that is why we have simplified the BS8102 design document so that you can follow the vitally important considerations it outlines.
 This guide looks at the three types of waterproofing systems and the related design considerations.

 Basement Waterproofing Regulations